Our Curriculum Vision

 The purpose of learning foreign languages is to provide an opening to other cultures and deepen pupils’ understanding of the world.
 The curriculum aims to ensure that pupils understand and respond to spoken and written language from a variety of authentic sources.

 At St Mary’s pupils are encouraged to appreciate and use a range of languages from early on (for example by answering the register in a language other than English).
 In Years 3 and 4 we begin to teach the children basic spoken and written vocabulary and phrases to support the teaching of modern languages as they move to Middle School.
-We have chosen French to be the main language we teach as this is the main language taught in the school most of our pupils move to.
-French will be taught in a short weekly session.
+We have chosen Spanish to be the main language we teach as this is the main foreign language used by our families.

 Our Music lead is Miss Todd.